Mackenzie-High/Cascade/src/README.txt

 + erin

+Cascade Notes:
++ MessageStack operations need to verify that free is not needed.
+Right?
++ Rename MessageStack to Message.
+Rename Message to something else.

 Processors:
 + Dedicated - (N) threads are dedicated to each queue.
 Only useful for high-throughput queues.
 + Pooled - (N) threads share the load of servicing a multitude of queues.